GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/InstallWin.rst

         PS > cat [path-to-gen-key]/[your-key].pub

-The first command will prompt message, asking for you to complete the deisred path for the key as well as a passphrase, with confirmation.
+The first command will prompt you with a message asking you to complete the desired path for the key as well as a passphrase, with confirmation.
 More details on `ssh-key generation <https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_keymanagement#user-key-generation>`_.

 4. Build the image and run the container
 -----------------------------------------

-The preliminary tasks are now done, let us build the image that will be containerized.
+The preliminary tasks are now done.
+Let us build the image that will be containerized.

 .. code:: shell

     PS> cd [path-to-dockerfile-folder]/
     PS > docker build --build-arg ORG=geosx --build-arg IMG=${env:IMG} --build-arg VERSION=${env:VERSION} -t ${env:REMOTE_DEV_IMG}:${env:VERSION} -f Dockerfile

-As described above, we are passing our environment variables in the building stage, which offer the flwxibility of changin the version or image by a simple redefinition.
+As described above, we are passing our environment variables in the building stage, which offer the flexibility of changing the version or image by a simple redefinition.
-A log updating or pulling the different layer should be displayed afterwards and on the last line the *image id*.
+A log updating or pulling the different layers should be displayed afterwards and on the last line the *image id*.
 We can check that the image is created using *PowerShell* CLI:

 .. code:: shell